-Canon 1200D versus Canon 80D
+Canon 1200D vs 80D

-The Canon EOS 1200D (called Canon T5 in some regions) and the Canon EOS 80D are two digital cameras that were revealed to the public, respectively, in February 2014 and February 2016.
+The Canon EOS 1200D (called Canon T5 in some regions) and the Canon EOS 80D are two digital cameras that were officially introduced, respectively, in February 2014 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1200D has a resolution of 17.9 megapixel, whereas the 80D provides 24 MP.
+The 1200D has a resolution of 17.9 megapixels, whereas the 80D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably larger (12 percent) than the Canon 1200D.
 Moreover, the 80D is substantially heavier (52 percent) than the 1200D.
 It is noteworthy in this context that the 80D is splash and dust-proof, while the 1200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |3.||Canon 90D||141 mm||105 mm||77 mm||701 g||1300||Y||Aug 2019||1,199||amazon.com|

 |5.||Canon 6D Mark II||144 mm||111 mm||75 mm||765 g||1200||Y||Jun 2017||1,999||amazon.com|